liquidlight/deployer-typo3-ci/UPCOMING.md

 - Remove `web_path` - set in `sourcebroker/deployer-typo3-media`
 - Remove `log_files` - set in `sourcebroker/deployer-typo3-deploy`
 - Remove `env` as a `shared_file` - set in `sourcebroker/deployer-typo3-deploy`
+- Remove `environment:` tasks - they should now be set locally

 #### Dependencies